The Night of Power

 The best way we can achieve a change in our lives, in society and in the world is to develop a strong bond with Allah through the Quran.
 This is how the disciples did it before us.
 By helping individuals transform their personal relationships with the Quran and live a Quranic lifestyle.
 We dream of not only contributing to positive change but to spark a revival in our religious society.

-Four weeks ago, we were welcoming Ramadhan and today we are saying farewell, time has flown by, adhan was recited in the ears of the newborn and then the funeral prayer was performed.
+Four weeks ago, we were welcoming Ramadhan.
+Today we are saying farewell.
+Time has flown by.
+Adhan was recited in the ears of the newborn and then the funeral prayer was performed.
 Time flies, indeed.
 Our temporary journey on earth will similarly end soon, are we ready to meet our Caring and Loving Lord?

 Ramadhan came to teach us the ephemeral, transient and fleeting nature of food, worldly pleasures and enjoyments of life.
 Will we continue this journey beyond Ramadhan?
-The Majestic Quran will be your best companion as it will guide you, connect you with the invincible Lord, and remind you of the bigger things in life.
+The Majestic Quran will be your best companion.
+It will guide you, connect you with the invincible Lord, and remind you of the bigger things in life.

 In Ramadhan, you worked so hard to gain spiritual felicity, increase your knowledge and enhance your inner faculties.
 We pray that Allah accepts your daily fasts, the long night prayers and your charitable donations, Ameen!
 We remain hopeful but apprehensive.